Best Car Insurance for College Students in 2025 (Top 10 Companies Ranked)

 College students should maintain good driving habits and be mindful of their driving behaviors to keep insurance rates affordable.
 By adhering to these tips and practicing safe driving habits, college students can minimize the risk of car accidents and maintain low auto insurance rates.

-Credit-based insurance scores are one way that insurance companies predict how likely a policyholder will be to file a claim and calculate premiums accordingly.
-Compare college students’ car insurance rates by credit rating in the table below:
+Credit-based insurance scores are one method that insurance companies use to set premiums.
+Compare college students’ car insurance rates by credit score in the table below:

-College Students Car Insurance Monthly Rates by Credit Score
+Car Insurance for College Students: Monthly Rates by Credit Score

 Insurance Company | Good Credit | Fair Credit | Bad Credit |